nicolasberube/Arzette_Randomizer/README.md

 In other words, talking to Alven once will give you random item.
 Finding the Fort Findula Dungeon Key will kickstart the trading sequence, which will always lead to the Chainsword in the end.

-## enemy_spawn
-This would theoretically spawn random enemies instead of their vanilla placement.
-This is not currently implemented since the logic rules include red/blue enemies placement.

 # Logic rules game assumptions

 Daimur has been modified to only take damage if you have collected the 5 Jewel Shards and has the Purple Magic, as opposed to the default vanilla game that only requires Purple Magic.